xiahualiu/wg_gaming_installer/README.md

 ip6tables -t nat -A PREROUTING -i ${SERVER_PUB_NIC} -p tcp --dport 1024:65000 -j DNAT --to-destination [${CLIENT_WG_IPV6}]:1024-65000
 ```

 If the game needs port that is not covered inside, you can modify the postup and postdown script yourself to add a certain port for it.

-Remember you need to modify `rm-fullcone-nat.sh` as well.
+* Run the script and **STOP** the wireguard service.
+* Modify `add-fullcone-nat.sh`, `rm-fullcone-nat.sh` according to your need.
+* Run the script and **RESTART** the wireguard service.

 ## Requirements

-Supported distributions:
+Main branch supported distributions:

 - Debian >= 11
 - Ubuntu >= 20.04 (*Preferred*)

+The main branch only works on **KVM** instances.
+If you are using cloud service from Google, AWS or Oracle, etc. They are based on **KVM** virtualization technology.

+Another popular VPS type is **OpenVZ** which usually comes cheaper than **KVM**.
+If you have this type of machine, unfortunately you cannot run the original WireGuard that comes with the linux kernel module.

+However it is still possible to use a userspace WireGuard implementation, for example [wireguard-go](https://github.com/WireGuard/wireguard-go) or [BoringTun](https://github.com/cloudflare/boringtun).
+Sometimes these userspace implementations are even faster.

 ## Usage